timothyhull/breadpool-self-eval/docs/index.md

             - Ability to define and track pack location plus adapt to the to the pack definition metrics of my peer IPR.
             - Ability to adapt to the pack reformation penalty metrics of my peer IPR such that reformation penalty distribution is fair and consistent.
             - Ability to monitor the precise location of skaters to accurately report pack conditions and movement.
-            - Awareness of situations that may result in unexpected no-pack split scenarios.
+            - Awareness of situations that may result in unexpected no-pack split scenarios:
+                - Players returning from the penalty box.
+                - Players recycling themselves behind all pack skaters and returning to an in-bounds, in-play position.
             - Clear and loud verbal and visual cues that allow players to quickly understand and respond to warnings before penalty assessment.
             - Ability to rapidly and dynamically change my positioning and focus as game conditions and pack activities dictate.
             - Capacity to relay information information between officials, including relaying penalties from OPRs to PLTs.